joeykokinda/MetaGlassesAnswerer/README.md

    ```

 5. **Start the livestream**
    - Account 1 (on Meta Glasses) should start the quiz livestream.
+(THIS CAN BE YOUR MAIN ACCOUTN OR A SECOND BURNER, THIS IS NOT THE ONE YOU PROVIDED IN THE FILE, THIS SHOULD BE A NEW ANOTHER ACCOUNT)
    - Account 2 runs the script and answers in real time.
+(THe one you put in the file)

 6. **Run the bot**
    ```bash